 Students are encouraged to observe their religious holy days, and instructors and coaches are asked to facilitate observance by allowing absence from classes, practices, and competitions for this purpose.
 Instructors and coaches should avoid scheduling exams, oral reports, or other mandatory class participation, practices, and competitions on university-recognized holy days.
 Some departments have established policies to address this issue.
 Check your syllabus or consult your professors or coaches about conflicts.

-All first- and second-year students who are not commuting from home are required to live in residence halls at the university and to participate in a meal plan.
+All first- and second-year students are required to live in residence halls at the university and to participate in a meal plan.
 Second-year students who reside in cooperative apartments or theme houses with full kitchens, those living in fraternities or sororities, or those commuting from home are not required to participate in the meal plans.
 For fraternities and sororities, please see the staff in the Dean of Student Affairs Office (617-627-3158) to make arrangements during the first two weeks of class in each semester.

 Students enrolled in the MFA program may live in Tufts residence halls as long as they are enrolled in at least one course on the Medford campus.